George Edwin Ellison: Biography

 Ellison was born in York and later lived in Leeds, England.
-He first joined the British Army as a regular soldier in 1902 – but had left by 1912, by which time he had become a coal miner, and when he married Hannah Maria Burgan in Nottingham.
-Sometime just before the outbreak of war he was recalled to the army, joining the 5th Royal Irish Lancers and serving in the army from the very start of the war.
-He fought in the Battle of Mons in 1914, and several other battles including the Battle of Ypres, Battle of Armentières, Battle of La Bassée, Battle of Lens, Battle of Loos, and Battle of Cambrai on the Western Front.
+He enlisted in the British Army as a regular soldier in 1902.
+He saw three years of service with the colours, and was transferred to the reserves for the next nine years.
+In 1911 he was a coal miner living in Leeds, and in 1912 he married Hannah Maria Burgan in Nottingham.
+Their son, James Cornelius, was born on 16 November 1913.

+As a reservist, he was recalled to the army.
+He disembarked in France on 26 August 1914 with the 5th Royal Irish Lancers.
+His biography states that he fought in the Battle of Mons in 1914, and several other battles including the First Battle of Ypres, Battle of Armentières, Battle of La Bassée during 1914, Battle of Loos near Lens, Pas-de-Calais (allegedly), and Battle of Cambrai on the Western Front.

 Ellison, aged 40 at the time of his death, is buried in the St Symphorien Military Cemetery, just southeast of Mons.
 Coincidentally, and in large part due to Mons being lost in the very opening stages of the war and regained at the very end (from the British perspective), his grave faces that of John Parr, the first British soldier killed during the Great War, and just a few metres away from George Lawrence Price, the Canadian soldier who was also felled near Mons at 10:58am, and was the last British Empire soldier killed in the Great War.

 He was survived by Hannah and a son, James Cornelius (just five days short of his fifth birthday when his father was killed) – living in Richmond Hill in east Leeds, as were Ellison's parents.
 The family only learnt of his death just before Christmas, more than a month after the war had ended.
 Ellison's only brother Frederick was also killed during the war, in 1917.